Who is an Equipment Manufacturer?

 How does it appear as information in the first place?

 The equipment information is represented in a “ PFD (Process Flow Diagram)” in the initial stages.
-In the next step, the equipment qualifies the function of the equipment in terms such as exact type, capacity, power requirement (rotary equipment), the material of construction, operating and design conditions (pressure/temperature), properties of the process material entering/leaving the equipment, compliance to statutory requirements (if any), HSE requirements and any special considerations.
+In the next step, the equipment qualifies the function the equipment in terms such as exact type, capacity, power requirement (rotary equipment), the material of construction, operating and design conditions (pressure/temperature), properties of the process material entering/leaving the equipment, compliance to statutory requirements (if any), HSE requirements and any special considerations.

 A Process Engineer captures the above-mentioned information in a “Process Datasheet”.